theidari/Netflix_Through_the_Pandemic/README.md

 <img src="https://github.com/theidari/project1/blob/main/OutputData/IchimokuCloud%20Indicator.png" width="700"></br>
 </p>

+For the <i><b>IchimokuCloud Indicator</b></i> depending on gauge momentum, we broke the time into 3 stages, <ins>2020/01/22 to 2020/12/31(A), 2021/01/01 to 2021/08/31 (B), and 2021/09/01 to 2022/02/01 (C)</ins>.
+From 2020/01/22 to 2020/12/31 (main covid year) Netflix price vs. the Number of daily cases/ deaths showed a <b>strong positive</b> correlation (0.75 Cases / 0.69 Deaths) with statistical significance.
+But this result is not repeated in the next 2 years (B, C).
+B has a very-week correlation (-0.05 Cases / 0.06 Deaths) with statistical insignificance (p-value: 0.481 and 0.417) and C has a strong negative correlation for Cases (-0.82) and negative week correlation for deaths (0.49) with statistical significance.
+Figure [8]

 <h6 align="center">Fig [8]: Stock price vs. Number of Cases and Deaths by IchimokuCloud</h4>
 <table align="center">
 <tr>